Homeowner inspecting wet drywall with moisture meter to decide whether water-damaged drywall can be saved or replaced

 Drywall Risk Based on Time Exposure

-Moisture that remains trapped inside drywall creates ideal conditions for mold development.
+Moisture that remains trapped inside drywall creates conditions where mold can develop quickly.
 You can review typical growth timelines in our guide on how long mold takes to grow after water damage.
-If mold is suspected, review identification steps in our guide on how to remove mold from drywall.
+If mold is already visible on the drywall, follow the safety guidance in our article on removing mold from drywall safely.

 Key Factors That Determine Whether Drywall Can Be Saved